-- Mutual Funds: Valued at the closing price reported in the active markets in which the individual securities are traded. - The New York Pool PRI Fund, LLC, The Contact Fund, LLC and The New York Opportunities Impact Fund, LLC: Valued at the net asset value ("NAV") of the units held.
+- U.S. Treasury Securities: Consist of U.S. treasury bonds The U.S. treasury bonds are traded in an active market given the high level of daily market trading volume and therefore are classified as Level 1. - The New York Pool PRI Fund, LLC, The Contact Fund, LLC and The New York Opportunities Impact Fund, LLC: Valued at the net asset value ("NAV") of the units held.
 The NAV is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the investments held less its liability.
 This practical expedient is not used when it is determined that the investment will be sold for an amount different than the reported NAV.